TWBug/GoldCardHenge/content/qualification/field-of-finance.en.md

 {{< /accordion >}}

 {{< accordion title="A present or former chairman, general manager, director, supervisor, or important senior executive of a financial institution." suffix="4." bottomless="true" >}}

-* Applicants shall provide proof of employment; “important senior executive” refers to those who have held a position of manager level or above for a total of five years in financial institutions.
+* Applicants shall provide proof of employment; “important senior executive” refers to those who have held a position of manager level or above for a total of five years in financial institutions. **Proof of work experience is a Certificate of Employment with your full name, company's name, position, actual duration of employment, and company's stamp, seal, or signature.**
 {{< /accordion >}}

 {{< accordion title="A financial professional needed by the government to promote a key industry (such as financial technology, e-commerce, digital economy, technology management, and green energy technology, etc.)." suffix="5." bottomless="true" >}}

-* Applicants shall provide documentary proof of holding a financial position in a key industry for a total of three years, and describing concrete achievements beneficial to the development of the industry.
+* Applicants shall provide documentary proof of holding a financial position in a key industry for a total of three years, and describing concrete achievements beneficial to the development of the industry. **Proof of work experience is a Certificate of Employment with your full name, company's name, position, actual duration of employment, and company's stamp, seal, or signature.**
 {{< /accordion >}}

 {{< accordion title="Other potential contributors to the country’s financial industry." suffix="6." bottomless="true" >}}